 - Each card has a $150k limit (but as noted above, you can have multiple cards under different businesses).

 - The card has a $95 fee.

 If you’re an active Google advertiser then make sure you swipe the right card.
 Using the right card for Google ads can help you accumulate a ton of points.
-Spending just $10,000 a month on the Amex Gold Business card for advertising will accumulate 480,000 points annually for you!
+Spending just $10,000 a month on the card_name for advertising will accumulate 480,000 points annually for you!

 To put this in perspective, 480,000 points is worth between $5,000 – $9,000 towards free travel!
 So make the change today and thank me later.